MIMACS is a reliable source for timely and relevant public opinion data in changing Michigan communities.

 About

-The Michigan Metro Area Communities Study (MIMACS) is designed to provide a reliable source for timely and relevant public opinion data in select Michigan communities – currently including Detroit, Flint, and Ypsilanti – by using state-of-the-art scientific methods to obtain the most representative insights available.
+The Michigan Metro Area Communities Study (MIMACS) is designed to provide a reliable source for timely and relevant public opinion data in select Michigan communities – currently including Detroit, Flint, Ypsilanti and Grand Rapids – by using state-of-the-art scientific methods to obtain the most representative insights available.
 MIMACS engages with community partners to solicit input on questionnaires and to help interpret results and disseminate them to the community.

 Amplifying Community Voices